jiaohehu/NPreview/DOC-tabu.md

     2021,126.1,99999
     2022,127.1,99999

-What sets this apart from TABB is that the content of this block is always assumed to be plaintext, and will be arranged close to each other, with each column just wide widest element within each column. rather than richtext which is In addition, the entire block is indended by the 'step' parameter, just like it is with a SAMP block.
+What sets this apart from TABB is that the contents of this block are always assumed to be plaintext.
+While TABB will attempt to "stretch" the table to cover the entire length of the page, and make each column the same width, TABU will try to arrange the columns close to each for as much as possible.

-For translation, on LATEX it is done by the "tabbing" with each tab set with the longest string in that column, plus an additional 8pt (hardcoded) of horizontal space.
+In addition, the entire block is indended by the 'step' parameter, similar to that of a SAMP block.

-Note that the longest string is only determined by looking at the 'length' field of the string.
-This longest string is then used to determined the tab stop position for the next column after this one.
+For translation, on LATEX it is done by the "tabbing" environment, such that each "tab" is set by the length of the longest string within that column, with an additional 8pt (hardcoded) horizontal space between each column.

-Following is the output of a LATEX translation.
+Following is the likely output of a LATEX translation.

   \begin{flushleft}
   \begin{adjustwidth}{5mm}{0mm}